Are you interested in LifeVantage MLM? Are LifeVantage products worth the money? Have you read the reviews on them?

 If you’ve read this far in the post, may I suggest three options:

 - Firstly, if you love these aspects of preventative health, sure try the products to start with, see if they work for you.
 From my review above, you may consider Protandim products or even the recommended Cellsentials for Optimal Cellular Nutrition at wholesale customer price (and choose your country).
 Try them for 3 – 6 months and then perhaps Protandim if you still want and see how they compare for you.
 Do you notice any positive health benefits on you?
-I have decided to do this myself, and will trial Protandim Nrf2 Synergizer and assess the 30 day health benefits they claim.
+I decided to do this myself, and have tried both Protandim Nrf2 Synergizer and Protandum Nrf1 and assessed the 30 day health benefits they claim in my 60 day trial.
+You can read my Protandim testimonial above.

 - If you do like the people side, and this does involve recruiting, then you could consider this as a LifeVantage network marketing business opportunity.
 If this is you, you’ll want to partner with some good leaders that can help you with the best chances of success.
 Please ask or email me at John@earnfromyourlaptop.com if you’d me to put you in touch with someone.